nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for ***RIZZ***ipe.
 4. Open a [command terminal](#glossary), [`cd`](#glossary) into the folder you put the jar file in, and input the `java -jar rizzipe.jar` command to run the application.
 5. A GUI similar to the below should appear in a few seconds.
-Note that our experienced chefs have crafted some sample recipes for you already.<br/><br/>
+Note that our experienced chefs have already crafted some sample recipes for you!<br/><br/>
 ![UI QuickStart](images/UiQuickStart.png)<br/><br/>
 6. Navigate through the main window easily using just your keyboard!
 Toggle between recipes simply by using the <kbd>↑ Up</kbd> and <kbd>↓ Down</kbd>  arrow keys!